 offensive.
 Monty said, "At last the cry went up; 'The Pigeon', and

 sure enough back it came and alighted safely in the loft."

 As the soldiers rushed to get the news the Brigade Commander brushed them aside and roared out, "give me the message."
 This is what it said; "I am absolutely fed up with carrying this bloody bird about France."

 Fortunately, there were many popular comic artists whose work did appear in the postcard racks between 1914 and 1918.
-For example, Donald McGill, Fred Spurgin, Reg Maurice, Doug Tempest, Reg Carter, Arthur English, Dudley Buxton, T. Gilson, Lawson Wood, Bert Thomas, Fergus Mackain and Bruce Bainsfather - to name a few.
+For example, Donald McGill, Fred Spurgin, Reg Maurice, Doug Tempest, Reg Carter, Archibald English, Dudley Buxton, T. Gilson, Lawson Wood, Bert Thomas, Fergus Mackain and Bruce Bainsfather - to name a few.
 Brief details of some of these artists and their work is mentioned below.

 Donald McGill - one of the best known of all comic postcard artists - had